Back to Colorado

 Official Summary Text

-The bill requires operators of certain websites, online services, online applications, or mobile applications (covered platforms) to ensure that each covered platform provides a streamlined process to allow Colorado law enforcement agencies to contact the covered platform at all times.
+The act requires operators of certain websites, online services, online applications, or mobile applications (covered platforms) to ensure that each covered platform provides a streamlined process to allow Colorado law enforcement agencies to contact the covered platform at all times.
 The process must, at a minimum, make available a staffed hotline for Colorado law enforcement agencies for the purposes of:

 Receiving and responding to questions about search warrants;